researcx/SynDBB/README.md

 * Can request emoticons and channels.
 * Can invite other users.

-### ZNC/IRC Integration:
+### Matrix Integration:

-Creates a ZNC user with the users' name and the IRC auth key provided in their preferences.
+Creates a Matrix user with the users' name and the chat password provided in their preferences.

-Requires https://github.com/faggqt/znc-httpadmin to be installed on the ZNC server and the IRC and ZNC details set properly inside the config file.
+Requires the Matrix API details to be set up properly inside the config file.

-You should have a specific ZNC user with admin privileges which only the server's IP has permission to contact.